-DIETARY CHANGES: What you drink and eat affects your bowel movements.
-Drink enough water to make your urine a pale yellow color-but, not completely clear like water.
-Limit caffeinated coffees, teas, and sodas, as well as alcohol and artificial sweeteners.
+artificial sweeteners.
 For those with leakage of liquid stool, using fiber to bulk stool can minimize leakage episodes.
 Avoid constipation and keep stools the consistency of toothpaste.
 Some women find it helpful to keep a food diary to identify which foods are most bothersome.
-If you need help figuring out what to eat, ask for a referral to a dietitian.

-TIMED BOWEL MOVEMENTS: Eating food stimulates the colon to release stool.
+Timed Bowel Movements: Eating food stimulates the colon to release stool.
 Reserve time for a bowel movement after each meal and ensure you can get safely to a bathroom.
 You also want to have plenty of time to go without having to strain to force a bowel movement out.

-SKIN CARE: Women with ABL often have sore skin around the anus.
+Skin Care: Women with ABL often have sore skin around the anus.
 Sometimes, this area can become inflamed.
 Contact your doctor if open sores form.
 After you go, gently wipe with soft toilet paper, avoiding excessive cleaning.
 Even better, clean the area with warm water and pat dry.
 Do not wipe aggressively as this can stimulate stool seepage from the anus.
 Wearing cotton underwear and loose-fitting clothing is helpful, too.
 Use cotton pads rather than menstrual pads, if you need a pad.
 Do not use perfumed or scented soaps, lotions, powders or deodorants-they can worsen the soreness.
 Other products to avoid include antiseptics, disinfectants, and wipes with alcohol.

-PELVIC FLOOR MUSCLE EXERCISES (PFME):

-PFME can help manage ABL episodes.
+Pelvic Floor Muscle Exercises (PFME): PFME can help manage ABL episodes.
 For some, strengthening the pelvic floor can stop bowel leakage.
-Ask your doctor for a referral to a specialized physical therapist CPT) to learn how to best perform PFME.
+Ask your doctor for a referral to a specialized physical therapist (PT) to learn how to best perform PFME.
 The PT can also teach you exercises to help strengthen your anal muscles.

-MEDICINES: The drug loperamide may be taken to help reduce the frequency of diarrhea.
-Some women with ABL are not able to completely empty their bowels or pass small and hard stools.
+Medicines: The drug loperamide may be taken to help reduce the frequency of diarrhea.
+Some women with ABL are not able to completely empty their bowels.
 A laxative may help resolve this symptom.
 To avoid worsening your problem, talk with your provider before you start using these medicines.